Begin Again (Taylor Swift song): Composition and lyrics

-Produced by Swift, Dann Huff, and Nathan Chapman, "Begin Again" is a country and soft rock ballad.
-It incorporates steel guitar, arpeggiated acoustic guitar, and gentle percussion in its production.
-Marc Hogan from Spin remarked that the instruments resemble the music of 1970s soft rock singer-songwriters Joni Mitchell and James Taylor, the latter of whom is referenced to in the lyrics, "You said you never met one girl who had as many James Taylor records as you / But I do".
-The country-music production is accentuated by mandolin and banjo.
+"Begin Again" is a country, folk-pop, and soft rock ballad accentuated by mandolin and banjo, steel guitar, arpeggiated acoustic guitar, and gentle percussion in its production.
+Marc Hogan from Spin found the instruments reminiscent to the music of the 1970s soft-rock singer-songwriters Joni Mitchell and James Taylor, the latter of whom is referenced to in the lyrics, "You said you never met one girl who had as many James Taylor records as you/ But I do."
+For the music critic Annie Zaleski, "Begin Again" is stylistically reminiscent of the songs by James Taylor and Kris Kristofferson, whom Swift cited as her influences.
 Lindsay Zoladz from The New York Times found the song to feature a "coffee shop folksiness".
+The musicologist James E. Perone believed the song's production confirms the significance of Swift's country roots on the genre-spanning, pop-oriented Red.

 The lyrics of "Begin Again" are about a protagonist falling in love again after a failed relationship.
 Swift told Good Morning America about the song's content, "It's actually a song about kind of when you've gotten through a really bad relationship and you finally dust yourself off and go on that first date after a horrible breakup and the vulnerability that goes along with all of that."
 The narrator compares her ex-lover to a new love interest, "I think it's strange that you think I'm funny, because he never did."
 Billy Dukes from Taste of Country remarked that the narrator of "Begin Again" is willing to reveal her vulnerability to the new lover, which makes the song touching.

-As noted by critics, "Begin Again" finds Swift writing about optimism and hope in a new love after enduring heartbreak and tumultuous feelings from toxic relationships.
-Musicologist James E. Perone observed that "Begin Again", placing as the final track on the standard edition of Red, serves as the thematic conclusion to the album—after exploring the intensity of new relationships on the first tracks and the messy complications of such "red" tumultuous relationships on the following songs, the album concludes with a song focusing on a relationship that is deeper and potentially more lasting.
-The country-music production, according to Perone, confirms the significance of Swift's country roots on the genre-spanning, pop-oriented Red.
+The placement of "Begin Again" as the final track on the standard edition of Red received analysis—Perone observed that the track served as the thematic conclusion to the album.
+Noting the tracks of Red were centered on the emotional intensity of the narrator after exploring a newfound relationship—followed through stages of heartbreak and "red" tumultuous feelings from a toxic breakup—he settled that the track focused on a relationship that is deeper and potentially more lasting.